issuu/ocaml-protoc-plugin/README.md

 `Protobuf.Reader` and `Protobuf.Writer` are used then reading or writing protobuf binary format.
 Below is an example on how to decode a message and how to read a message.

+The function `make` allows the user to create message without specifying all (or any) fields.
+Using this function will allow users to add fields to message later without needing to modify any code, as new fields will be set to default values.

 ```ocaml
 let string_of_planet = function